The Market continues towards a greener, more sustainable future with the following initiatives implemented in recent years.

 Vermicompost Worm Farm Project

-In 2016-17 approximately 400 cubic metres of green waste was taken to a worm farm, reducing our green waste onsite by approximately 98%.
+Each year, approximately 400 cubic metres of green waste is taken to a worm farm, reducing our green waste onsite by approximately 98%.
 All our green waste is collected twice a week and taken to a farm on the outskirts of Melbourne and fed to millions of worms, which turns our green waste into worm castings or vermicompost.
 This nutrient-rich vermicompost contains minerals and a highly active biological mixture of bacteria and enzymes that are beneficial to plant growth.

 The Market now sells this, combined with mushroom compost as organic fertiliser called Market Magic.